buddhasystem/pc2s/server/documentation/about.md

 and a **data delivery** system.
 Data delivery can be implemented using a number of suitable technologies: HTTP (Apache, nginx etc), CVMFS, XRootD or even a combination of these platforms, as needed.
+There are a variety of caching techniques applicable to each of these solutions, providing ways to scale performance.

 These two components are weakly coupled.
 The only connection between them is the requiment that the metadata component needs to provide a